Reference photo only. Tom does not photograph clients.

-Do you subscribe to the notion that ammonia-free hair colours are better and or safer for you or your hair?
-Does the salon you frequent like to promote that their hair colours are healthy, organic or natural?
-This post will take a close look at the healthy, natural, organic, ammonia-free hair colour marketing hype and provide some crucial information you're likely missing.
+Do you subscribe to the notion that ammonia-free hair colour is better and or safer for you or your hair?
+Does the salon you frequent like to promote that their hair colour is healthy, organic or natural?
+This post will take a close look at the marketing hype and provide some crucial information you're likely missing.
 To be clear, I do not offer hair colour services of any kind.
 This information is to help those who get them done.

 While researching information for this post, I stumbled across a great article that gets the facts right.
 It's from a wonderful woman named Cath in South Africa.
 She's doing really great things.
 Below is the text taken directly from her site.

 There are a number of so-called ‘natural’ hair dye brands that use the catch-phrase ‘Ammonia-free’ to attract customers.
 This makes it sound as though you should want your hair dye to be ammonia-free.
 But do you really?

 WHY DO WE NEED AMMONIA IN A HAIR DYE PRODUCT?

 Ammonia is used to open up the cuticles of the hair so hair dyes may penetrate inside the hair.
 In order to achieve this goal, something corrosive, such as ammonia, has to be used.
 As you can imagine, this process is damaging to your hair.
 All permanent hair colours have to open up the hair cuticles, which is what makes the colour stay longer and cover even the most resistant grey hair.
 In other words, something corrosive is used to make the hair colour permanent.

 IS AMMONIA HARMFUL?